Survey Results - Trainee feedback on Bevan Brittan LLP

 The lowdown - Trainees (in their own words) on Bevan Brittan LLP

 Best thing about the firm?
-‘Friendly and inclusive culture’, ‘being able to undertake high-quality work for big-name clients’, ‘the amount of support available and focus on personal development’, ‘the people – they are inclusive, approachable and foster good learning and work experience.
+‘The range of interesting and meaningful work’; ‘work/life balance’; ‘responsibility to run with workload and transactions’; ‘the people – they are inclusive, approachable and foster good learning and work experience.
 They are encouraging and build up my confidence’, ‘the expertise of fee earners’

 Worst thing about the firm?
-‘Communication within the firm can be poor’, ‘lack of transparency around seats and NQ positions’, ‘perhaps we are not as widely known as we should be’, ‘the office can be a bit cold’, ‘the firm could organise more social activities to do together’, ‘some internal processes can be disorganised’
+‘Communication from HR/partners can be poor at times’; ‘remuneration’, ‘lack of transparency around seats and NQ positions’, ‘perhaps we are not as widely known as we should be’, ‘the office can be a bit cold’, ‘the firm could organise more social activities to do together’, ‘some internal processes can be disorganised’

 Best moment?
-‘Receiving very positive feedback during my recent appraisal’, ‘immersing myself in lots of different aspects of my role, the team and the business’, ‘helping to prepare the bundles and being actively involved with clients and consultants in a mediation.
-I was made to feel like part of the day’, ‘assisting in the preparation for a trial’
+‘Attending a Supreme Court hearing the firm was acting on’; ‘client contact’, ‘travel’, ‘extensive positive feedback received from a partner’, ‘immersing myself in lots of different aspects of my role, the team and the business’, ‘helping to prepare the bundles and being actively involved with clients and consultants in a mediation.
+I was made to feel like part of the day’

 Worst moment?
-‘Moments where I have doubted myself!’, ‘I occasionally get asked to do admin, like prepare court bundles.
-But I honestly don’t mind doing this as it’s just a small part of a bigger process’, ‘sometimes the level of consistency of work in my current seat’
+‘Feeling overwhelmed at times when too busy’; ‘not having enough work to do’; ‘sometimes being micro managed’; ‘moments where I have doubted myself!’, ‘I occasionally get asked to do admin, like prepare court bundles.
+But I honestly don’t mind doing this as it’s just a small part of a bigger process’

 The Lex 100 verdict on Bevan Brittan LLP